e-n-f/junix/README.md

 jgrep -F 'key != undef && (parentkey == null || parentkey == "entries')" 'key =~ /\.pdf$/i'
 ```

+### Grepping multiple files

+Traditional grep output is just the matched text if there is one input, and the name of the file followed
+by the matched text if there are multiple files.

+Should the top level be a hash mapping filenames to an array of the objects that were matched in each one?
+With an empty string as the key if searching the standard input?

 # awk
 # comm
 # cut